 What is most clear is that education technology will continue to thrive for many years as it morphs to meet the needs of the global community.

 Embrace Online in Your Degree

-At PGS, our degrees are offered one night a week or 100% online to help you learn in the way that's most convenient for you.
-Check out our online degree options to start embracing education technology in your own experiences.
+At Cornerstone Univeristy, our degrees are offered one night a week on-campus and online or 100% online to help you learn in the way that’s most convenient for you.
+Check out our online and bi-modal degree options to start embracing education technology in your own experiences.